Frequently Asked Questions about Antarctica

 Despite what people often assume, the Antarctic is not a place to take risks, but a place where weather extremes are planned for in advance and survival actions are a well rehearsed drill.

-6/ Have you ever seen an ice berg fall into the water?
+5/ Have you ever seen an ice berg fall into the water?

 Yes, and I was only about 250m away from it in a small boat at the time!
 It started with a bit of rumbling and a few snowballs fell from the top, then a huge great column of ice like a couple of office blocks slid into the water.
 This caused an enormous wave and we thought for a while that we'd be overwhelmed, but were ok after much rocking about.
 It's one of those things that it's good to be able to say happened to you, but you wouldn't choose to do it!

-7/ Is there a rubbish (garbage) truck in Antarctica?
+6/ Is there a rubbish (garbage) truck in Antarctica?

-8/ How many species of animals live in Antarctica?
+7/ How many species of animals live in Antarctica?

-Not sure really, but not that many.
-As you move away from the tropics towards colder climates, there is a general reduction in the number of species, but increase of numbers of individuals of a species.
-So Antarctica has not so many different type of animal - but loads of each, the tropics have loads of types, but not so many of each.
+It is impossible to give a precise answer for a number of reasons, though generally as you move away from the tropics towards colder climates, there is a general reduction in the number of species, but increase of numbers of individuals of a species.
+So Antarctica has not so many different types of animals - but loads of each, the tropics have loads of types, but not so many of each.
 The second most numerous mammal in the world after man is the crabeater seal - a typical Antarctic animal.

-9/ What sort of clothes do you wear in Antarctica?
+8/ What sort of clothes do you wear in Antarctica?

 Thin layers and several of them.
 It's very important to cover ankles, wrists and your head.
 Mainly synthetic fibers these days.
 More on Antarctic clothing

-10/ What happens if you run out of food?
+9/ What happens if you run out of food?

 Unlikely (see above), in the extreme case we had rifles and skinning knives in order to capture and eat penguins and seals.
 At my base I was a marine biologist, so we had boats and nets and could have caught fish to eat (in fact we did eat some of the extra ones we caught).

-11/ Does anyone live (permanently) in Antarctica?
+10/ Does anyone live (permanently) in Antarctica?
 Are there towns there?

-13/ Do they sometimes use huskies in expeditions?
+11/ Do they sometimes use huskies in expeditions?

-14/ How do you know the ozone layer is there when you can't see it?
+12/ How do you know the ozone layer is there when you can't see it?

-15/ Are children allowed to go to Antarctica?
+13/ Are children allowed to go to Antarctica?

 Allowed to - yes, but don't often go.
 Everyone who goes with a country's Antarctic programme has a job to do, children don't have jobs and so don't go.
 Children can go as tourists although the cruises are very much aimed at adults and I imagine most children would find them fairly boring for much of the time - like a load of other things adults seem to enjoy.

-16/ What kind of jobs are there in Antarctica and what is the lifestyle like?
+14/ What kind of jobs are there in Antarctica and what is the lifestyle like?

-Antarctic bases exist for scientific research, so jobs are scientific or support for the scientists.Scientific: marine biologist, bird biologist, lake biologist, microbiologist, atmospheric scientists, geologists, climatologists and lots of other sorts of 'ologists!
+Antarctic bases exist for scientific research, so the jobs are scientific or support for the scientists, including but not limited to:

 Support: radio operator, boatman, mechanic, electrician, doctor, cook, diver, carpenter.